Yamaha CG 122-MCH Classical Guitar Ultimate Review

 How It Builds

 The Sound Quality of Yamaha CG 122-MCH

-The frequent problem of starter guitars – detuning and changing action – are reduced because of the decent tuners used on the headstock and the 3-ply Nato neck.
-The strings are held very well and produce a warm tone, though, to the more experienced player, there is a small lack of the richer and fuller tones offered by some more expensive classical guitars with a Mahagony body.
+The frequent problem of starter guitars – detuning and changing action – is reduced because of the decent tuners used on the headstock and the 3-ply Nato neck.
+The strings are held very well and produce a warm tone, though, to the more experienced player, there is a slight lack of the richer and fuller tones offered by some more expensive classical guitars with a Mahagony body.

 My Personal Opinion

-I have used Yamaha guitars before, and I am sure that this classical guitar will deliver excellent sounds with a durable body.
-I asked one of my friends, a guitar teacher who bought the 122-MCH for classes for which he had to travel, to give his views on the guitar.
-He said he was pretty impressed with the build of the guitar and got what he expected at this price point – decent tones with standard hardware.
+I have used Yamaha guitars, and I am sure this classical guitar will deliver excellent sounds with a durable body.
+I asked one of my friends, a guitar teacher who bought the 122-MCH for classes he had to travel, to give his views on the guitar.
+He said he was pretty impressed with the guitar’s build and got what he expected at this price point – decent tones with standard hardware.

 Editor’s Rating Card: